English II 2025-2026

 Opinion piece: AI in Schools

-Pink Poetry: Poem of Feeling; General to Specific; The Right Words
+Pink Poetry: Pictures w/words: free verse poem; General to Specific; The Right Words

 published piece OR 3 rejection letters